Amazinggrace-Oduye/backdrop-backend-graphql-task/README.md

 `NOTE`
 ```
-The database is already seeded
+The database is already seeded for test

 ```